Linear scalability of density functional theory calculations without imposing electron localization: Introduction

 between the wall-times, $T_{1}\left(W\right)$ for executing a given computational work $W$ using a single processor and $T_{M}\left(W\right)$ for its execution using $M$ processors working in parallel.
 In operational regimes where the speedup is nearly proportional to $M$, i.e. $\mathbb{S}=\mathbb{E}\times M$ there is a clear advantage in using a parallel multiprocessor approach where $\mathbb{E}$ is the efficiency, with $\mathbb{E}=1$ being ideal.

 The efficient use of parallel computing was discussed by Amdahl in his seminal paper \citep{amdahl1967validity}, where he identified in $W$ an inherently serial (subscript $s$) and parallelizable (subscript $p$) part, $W=W_{s}+W_{p}$.
 He assumed that the execution wall-time is independent of $M$ for completing $W_{s}$ and decreases linearly with $M$ for $W_{p}$.
-Amdahl defined the \emph{serial fraction }as $s_{A}=\frac{T_{1}\left(W_{s}\right)}{T_{1}\left(W\right)}$, measured on a single processor machine for a given job independent of $M$.
+Amdahl defined the \emph{serial fraction} as $s_{A}=\frac{T_{1}\left(W_{s}\right)}{T_{1}\left(W\right)}$, measured on a single processor machine for a given job independent of $M$.
 With this definition, the speedup can be expressed as: $\mathbb{S_{A}}\left(W,M\right)=\left(s_{A}+\frac{1-s_{A}}{M}\right)^{-1}$ (\emph{Amdahl's law},\emph{ }also called\emph{ strong scalability}) and saturates once $M$ exceeds the value of $1/s_{A}$.

-Gustafson pointed out \citep{gustafson1988reevaluating,gustafson1988development} that in real-world usage $s_{A}$ isn't independent of $M$, due to the fact, that one does not generally take a fixed-sized problem but rather scales the workload $W$ with the available computing power.
-He then defined the serial fraction $s_{G}=\frac{T_{M}\left(W_{s}\right)}{T_{M}\left(W\right)}$ as measured on the $M$-processor system and showed that the speedup can be expressed as $\mathbb{S}\left(M\right)=s_{G}+M\left(1-s_{G}\right)$ (\emph{Gustafson's law} also called \emph{weak scalability}), enabling linear speed up which does not inherently saturate as $M$ increases.
+Gustafson pointed out \citep{gustafson1988reevaluating,gustafson1988development} that in real-world usage the definition for the serial fraction should dependent on $M$, due to the fact, that one does not generally take a fixed-sized problem, as Amdahl did, but rather scales the workload $W$ with the available computing power.
+He then defined the serial fraction $s_{G}=\frac{T_{M}\left(W_{s}\right)}{T_{M}\left(W\right)}$ as measured on the $M$-processor system and showed that the speedup can be expressed as $\mathbb{S_{G}}\left(M\right)=s_{G}+M\left(1-s_{G}\right)$ (\emph{Gustafson's law} also called \emph{weak scalability}), enabling linear speed up which does not inherently saturate as $M$ increases.